I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-rtlcreateheap.md

 Callers should set this parameter to zero if no optional attributes are requested.

 This parameter can be one or more of the following values.

+#### HEAP_GENERATE_EXCEPTIONS

+Specifies that the system will indicate a heap failure by raising an exception, such as STATUS_NO_MEMORY, instead of returning <b>NULL</b>.

+#### HEAP_GROWABLE

+Specifies that the heap is growable.
+Must be specified if <i>HeapBase</i> is <b>NULL</b>.

+#### HEAP_NO_SERIALIZE

+Specifies that mutual exclusion will not be used when the heap functions allocate and free memory from this heap.
+The default, when HEAP_NO_SERIALIZE is not specified, is to serialize access to the heap.
+Serialization of heap access allows two or more threads to simultaneously allocate and free memory from the same heap.

 `HeapBase`